 Publisher-Defined Required Keywords

 The six fields after the feature definition line keyword are required and have a fixed order.
 They are defined by the software publisher and cannot be changed.
-Table 4-3 presents these fields in the order they must appear.
+The following table presents these fields in the order they must appear.